dotnet/AspNetDocs/aspnet/SameSite/system-web-samesite.md

 <configuration>
 ```

-ASP.Net also issues four specific cookies of its own for these features: Anonymous Authentication, Forms Authentication, Session State,
-and Role Management.
-Instances of these cookies obtained in runtime can be manipulated using the `SameSite` and `Secure` properties
-just like any other HttpCookie instance.
-However, due to the patchwork emergence of the SameSite standard, configuration options for
-these four features cookies is inconsistent.
-The relevant configuration sections and attributes (with defaults) are below.
-If a
-SameSite/Secure-related attribute exists for a feature, then the feature will use it's own default or configured value.
-If there is
-no corresponding attribute, then the default will come from the `system.web/httpCookies` section.
+ASP.Net also issues four specific cookies of its own for these features: Anonymous Authentication, Forms Authentication, Session State, and Role Management.
+Instances of these cookies obtained in runtime can be manipulated using the `SameSite` and `Secure` properties just like any other HttpCookie instance.
+However, due to the patchwork emergence of the SameSite standard, configuration options for these four features cookies is inconsistent.
+The relevant configuration sections and attributes, with defaults, are shown below.
+If a SameSite or secure related attribute exists for a feature, then the feature will use it's own default or configured value.
+If there is no corresponding attribute, then the default will come from the `system.web/httpCookies` section:

 ```xml
 <configuration>
  <system.web>